-The Assessors are scientists with professional experience in assessment of marketing authorisation or CEP applications, belonging to or advising national competent authorities responsible for the evaluation of marketing authorisation applications or to Official Medicines Control Laboratories (OMCL), or scientific administrators belonging to the EDQM Certification Department (DCEP).
-They have appropriate qualifications for the evaluation of dossiers in one of the fields covered by the Certification Procedure.
+The Assessors are scientists with professional experience in assessment of marketing authorisation or CEP applications, belonging to or advising national competent authorities responsible for the evaluation of marketing authorisation applications or to Official Medicines Control Laboratories (OMCLs), or scientific administrators belonging to the EDQM Certification Department (DCEP).
+They have appropriate qualifications for the evaluation of dossiers in one of the fields covered by the certification procedure.
 They perform the scientific assessment of applications submitted by manufacturers and draw up evaluation reports.
-All assessments take place on the EDQM's premises.
+All assessments take place on the EDQM premises.

 The EDQM Certification Department is a team of scientific administrators, inspectors, secretaries and technicians responsible for managing, in a confidential manner, the applications and the inspections.

 For more information, see the Terms of Reference.